kwanghoon/Lecture_EOPL_Exercise/README.md

  - It consists of a series of small but interesting programming languages and interpreters.
  - The interpreters are written in Scheme.

-## This github repository contains the EOPL interpreters rewritten in Haskell.
+## This is a series of EOPL interpreters reimplemented in Haskell.
  - This repository is for exercises that needs to be filled with one's own solution.
  - A solution is available separately and privately.